Mcordova6/Cyclistic_case_study_analysis/README.md

 #### 1. 30-Day Free Trial
 Offer a 30-day free trial of the membership during July in order to give the highest number of casual riders an opportunity to experience utilizing our products during the week instead of solely on the weekend.
 #### 2. Reach Target Audience
-Advertise the free trial heavily during the weekends at the most popular stations among causual riders, which include `Streeter Dr & Grand Ave`, `DuSable Lake Shore Dr & Monroe St`, `Michigan Ave & Oak St`, and `DuSable Lake Shore Dr & North Blvd`, at 17:00 UTC, if possible, in order to reach target audience.
+Advertise the free trial heavily during the weekends at the most popular stations among casual riders, which include `Streeter Dr & Grand Ave`, `DuSable Lake Shore Dr & Monroe St`, `Michigan Ave & Oak St`, and `DuSable Lake Shore Dr & North Blvd`, at 17:00 UTC, if possible, in order to reach target audience.
 #### 3. Tailor To Preferences
 In the free trial advertisements, highlight the classic bike and emphasize its durability for long rides, as casual riders tend to prefer the classic bike and are more likely to use our products for over an hour.